Skip to main content

 Ellen opens her silver heart-shaped locket and places a lock of her own hair inside.
 These sorts of gifts were considered a sign of love and devotion, at the time.
 Nevertheless, during the Victorian era, keeping locks of hair from deceased loved ones in pieces of jewellery, especially lockets, became fashionable, and part of what was called the “art of mourning”.
 Hair art originated in 17th Century, in England, as a practice to mourn and commemorate the dead, and by the 19th century, hair jewelry and wreaths were very common, in both Europe and the US.

 There's two connections to thematic Death (Count Orlok) in this scene, and Ellen creates this token in front of her window (one of the visual storytelling devices of her connection with Count Orlok).
 Ellen has premonitions, and she knew Herr Knock would send Thomas away before it happened.
 Does she knows what her husband's destination is?
-The tone of this scene is eery and unsettling, and Lily-Rose Depp has talked about how Ellen is "calling the shots the entire time”, and Herr Knock ritual also confirms to the viewer Count Orlok needs to be conjured/invited for communications to happen, and it's sexual energy which invokes him, as well, as Knock is naked, and masturbating.
+The tone of this scene is eery and unsettling, and Lily-Rose Depp has talked about how Ellen is "calling the shots the entire time, and Herr Knock ritual also confirms to the viewer Count Orlok needs to be conjured/invited for communications to happen.

 Ellen creates her "maiden's token" for Thomas' journey she foresaw